AlibabaResearch/mononn/README.md

 ├── tensorflow_mononn       # Tensorflow used by MonoNN.
 Code for MonoNN-TF integration.
 └── cutlass_mononn          # CUTLASS used by MonoNN
 ```

+# Miscellaneous

+MonoNN compiler is designed for neural network inference.
+Please do not enable it in Tensorflow training workloads.
 # Acknowledgement
 MonoNN depends on below repositories for its core functionality.